barbaLab/nigeLab/+orgExp/README.md

 ---
 ## Data Pipeline ##

+> Will this package work for my specific experimental pipeline?

 ### Overview ###
 ![][DataPipeline_Overview]
 _**Figure 1:** Generic overview for behavioral electrophysiology data acquisition and processing pipeline.
 Moving from performing experiments to data endpoints is easy with orgExp.
 Thanks to an intuitive user interface, no need to compile anything (everything runs in Matlab), and built-in flexibility that can be easily integrated to your workflow, orgExp is a good choice to move from acquisition to analysis seamlessly._

 ---
 ## File Structure Hierarchy ##

+> How are things organized and why so many redundancies?

 ### Tank Structure ###
 ![][TankStructure_Initial]
 _**Figure 2:** Raw Tank hierarchy with acquisition files or folders.
 A Tank is a parent folder that contains one or more files as they are produced from the particular acquisition hardware and software used during data collection._

 ![][TankStructure_Processed]
 _**Figure 3:** Processed Tank-Block folder hierarchy overview.
 During the conversion process from raw acquisition file binaries to Matlab single-channel stream files, a second path is used to separate processed data from the initial data location.
 The file structure is similar to the initial acquisition recording structure, except that certain metadata, such as the Animal ID, are extracted automatically and used to sub-divide the recordings into Block folders.
 Because implants vary from animal-to-animal in details like the type of array or certain wires that are bad, these metadata can be stored in the individual Animal sub-folder.
-The Tank-level folder may also contain metadata files with a general description of the overall experiment as well as a file that indicates how the naming convention should be translated into metadata for downstream analyses._
+The Tank-level folder may also contain metadata files with a general description of the overall experiment as well as a file that indicates how the naming convention should be translated into metadata for downstream analyses.
+Although disk memory could be saved by keeping a single stream saved (or even just keeping everything in the raw binary format and reading it out every time), doing it this way makes it faster to work with in Matlab and prevents us from having too much data in the workspace at a given time as well._

 ---
 ### Block Structure ###